-Service Level of Service Sta Level of Service Standard
+Service Level of Service S tandard

-Minimum Elevation (NAVD 88) Drainage Level of ServiceDevelopment, Roads, and Drainage Facilities
+Minimum Elevation (NAVD 88) Drainage Level of Service Development, Roads, and Drainage Facilities

 18.23 Local Road Crown

 18.23 Parking Lots

 19.23 Arterial and Collector Road Crown

 19.83 Finished Floors

-- Policy CIE 1.2.2 The City's-Land Development Regulations shall provide provisions for the timely completion and maintenance of the capital improvements required by the Plan. - Policy CIE 1.2.3 Amend the Plan and Land Development Regulations as needed to maintain consistency between accepted methods of measuring the Level of ServiceLOS on SIS or County thoroughfare roads and the most current methods adopted by the FDOT or County, respectively. - Objective CIE 1.3 Demonstrate the City's ability to provide the needed improvements identified in this Plan and to manage the land development process so that public facility needs created by development orders do not exceed the ability of the City to fund or require these improvementsfacilities. - Policy CIE 1.3.1 In coordination with SID, ensure that new development bears a proportionate cost for public facility improvements by utilizing a variety of mechanisms to assess and collect impact fees, mobility fees, dedications and/or contributions from private development. - Policy CIE 1.3.2 Maintain and improve, as part of the Land Development Regulations, a concurrency management system for wastewater, solid waste, drainage, and potable water.
-The concurrency management system shall require that: - a) A development order or permit is issued subject to the condition that, at the time of the issuance of a certificate of occupancy or its functional equivalent, the necessary public facilities and services are in place and available to serve the new development; or - b) At the time the development order or permit is issued, the necessary facilities, services are guaranteed in an enforceable development agreement, pursuant to Section 163.3220-3243, Florida Statutes, to be in place and available to serve the new development at the time of the issuance of a certificate of occupancy or its functional equivalent; or
+The City's-Land Development Regulations shall provide provisions-for the timely completion and maintenance of the capital improvements required by the Plan.

+Amend the Plan and Land Development Regulations as needed to maintain consistency between accepted methods of measuring the Level of ServiceLOS on SIS or County thoroughfare roads and the most current methods adopted by the FDOT or County, respectively.

+Demonstrate the City's ability to provide the needed improvements identified in this Plan and to manage the land development process so that public facility needs created by development orders do not exceed the ability of the City to fund or require these improvements facilities.

+In coordination with SID, ensure that new development bears a proportionate cost for public facility improvements by utilizing a variety of mechanisms to assess and collect impact fees, mobility fees, dedications and/or contributions from private development.

+Maintain and improve, as part of the Land Development Regulations, a concurrency management system for wastewater, solid waste, drainage, and potable water.
+The concurrency management system shall require that:

+- a) A development order or permit is issued subject to the condition that, at the time of the issuance of a certificate of occupancy or its functional equivalent, the necessary public facilities and services are in place and available to serve the new development; or - b) At the time the development order or permit is issued, the necessary facilities, services are guaranteed in an enforceable development agreement, pursuant to Section 163.3220-3243, Florida Statutes, to be in place and available to serve the new development at the time of the issuance of a certificate of occupancy or its functional equivalent; or c) At the time of the issuance of a certificate of occupancy or its functional equivalent the necessary facilities, services and supply shall be in place and available to serve the new development.

-- c) At the time of the issuance of a certificate of occupancy or its functional equivalent the necessary facilities, services and supply shall be in place and available to serve the new development. - Policy CIE 1.3.3 Develop and implement a mobility system, which may include mobility fees, proportionate share contributions, impact fees, concurrency or other techniques to ensure that public traffic transportation facilities are available within the City to meet established levels of serviceLOS standards for all new development.
-Coordinate with SID as to how these revenue sources may be assessed, collected, shared, applied, and spent. - Policy CIE 1.3.4Require developers to provide public facilities such as drainage, roads, water and wastewater lines, and that are not otherwise being provided by SID.
-These facilities shall be designed and constructed according to City and SID standards. - Policy CIE 1.3.5 In coordination with SID, periodically evaluate the fees, assessments, and exactions necessary to balance the capital improvements needs and available revenue sources.
+Develop and implement a mobility system, which may include mobility fees, proportionate share contributions, impact fees, concurrency or other techniques to ensure that public traffic transportation facilities are available within the City to meet established levels of service LOS standards for all new development.
+Coordinate with SID as to how these revenue sources may be assessed, collected, shared, applied, and spent.

+Require developers to provide public facilities such as roads, water and wastewater lines, and that are not otherwise being provided by SID.
+These facilities shall be designed and constructed according to City and SID standards.

+In coordination with SID, periodically evaluate the fees, assessments, and exactions necessary to balance the capital improvements needs and available revenue sources.

-Table 8.1: City Capital 5-Year Schedule of Capital Improvements Schedule, Fiscal Years 2018-19 -2022-23
+Table 8.1: City Capital 5-Year Schedule of Capital Improvements Schedule, Fiscal Years 2018-19 - 2022-23